Mature Masculine

 Signs of the Know-It-All shadow:

-• Stopping your learning because you believe you've arrived.
+• Stopping learning because we believe we've arrived

 Passive Shadow: The Consumer